 No. Requirement Note CIRI Protocol Compliance 10 The Common IPS Radio Interface protocol shall be robust against: Flow control and/or stateless operation of the CIRI protocol 10.1 Airborne IPS System restarts (losing its Common IPS Radio Interface-related runtime state) 10.2 Airborne Radio restarts (losing its Common IPS Radio Interface-related runtime state) 10.3 interleaved messages in opposite directions.
-Case shown in the following diagram: Airborne IPS System Common IPS Radio Interface message Interface message Interface message 11 The Common IPS Radio Interface protocol should be robust against change of message delivery order.
+Airborne IPS System Common IPS Radio Interface message Interface message 11 The Common IPS Radio Interface protocol should be robust against change of message delivery order.
 This is assumed to be much a much less probable situation than the one described in Requirement 10.3.
 CIRI protocol converges to a valid state with the next received CIRI message 12 The Common IPS Radio Interface protocol shall allow future backward compatible extensions, that will interoperate with implementations of the older protocol version.
 CIRI header contains 3 reserved bits that are ignored by older implementations New CIRI TLV options can be defined, which

 No. Requirement Note CIRI Protocol Compliance will be ignored by the older implementations.
 Most current CIRI options can be extended.
 The extra bytes will be ignored by the older implementations.
 CIRI options used in cases with undefined semantics are ignored.
-13 The Common IPS Radio Interface protocol shall allow CIRI header Version field will be future non-backward incremented if this compatible versions. becomes necessary
+13 The Common IPS Radio Interface protocol shall allow future non-backward compatible versions.
+CIRI header Version field will be incremented if this becomes necessary